 3. In the meantime prepare the filling.
-Process the marzipan with the almond extract, eggs, and 2 tablespoons in the food processor until smooth.
+Process the marzipan with the almond extract and 1 egg in the food processor until smooth.
+If the mixture seems dry and crumbly, add a portion or the entire second egg, as needed.
 Soak the raisins in hot water for 5 minutes, drain, rinse again under cold water and drain.
 Dry well with paper towel.
 Add them to the filling.

 4. Briefly knead the dough on a lightly floured work surface to remove any air bubbles.
 Divide the dough in half.
 On a lightly floured surface, roll the first piece to a rectangle about 15” x 8” (37 cm x 20 cm).
 Spread half of the filling evenly on the dough, leaving a 1-inch (2.5 cm) edge on all sides.
 Roll up the dough lengthwise into a snug log.
 Pinch the dough firmly together along the seam, and pinch both ends of the log together to seal.
 Repeat this with the remaining dough and filling.

 5. Grease a 9-inch (22.5 cm) cake pan.
 Carefully cut the logs into 2-inch (5 cm) slices and place them snugly together, with their cut sides up, in the cake pan.